WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 [DownloadLink](https://curl.se/windows/dl-8.17.0_3/curl-8.17.0_3-win64-mingw.zip)
 After extracting, go to the **bin** folder and verify with ./curl.exe --version (it should show LibreSSL or OpenSSL).

-**Windows User Only:** Run all below validation commands using ./curl.exe ... to ensure the correct SSL backend is used.
+**Windows Platform Users Only:** Run all below validation commands using ./curl.exe ... to ensure the correct SSL backend is used.

 - After onboarding in the DEV/UAT/PROD Environment, check the connectivity with the Trust Network Gateway using its [API](https://smart.who.int/trust/openapi/).
 This can be achieved with following command: